janmajaysubba/Volatility-Forecasting/README.md

 - Engineers 22 strictly causal features with automated no-lookahead validation
 - Trains 6 models across 13 annual walk-forward folds (~3,000 out-of-sample predictions per model)
 - Evaluates with QLIKE, MSE on log-variance, and MAE on volatility
-- Saves per-fold predictions, loss summaries, and diagnostic figures
+- Saves per-fold predictions and loss summaries

 Everything is fully reproducible: global `seed=22`, all splits respect temporal order, and hyperparameter search is nested within each training fold.